Racheal demands a political voice for girls with disabilities

 Plan International started working in Uganda in 1992 to respond to the needs of children affected by a guerilla war in Luwero district.

 Since then we have worked alongside communities on many different issues to improve millions of children’s lives.

-Our work is aligned with the Global Goals, the African Union’s Agenda 2063 and Uganda’s second National Development Plan.
+Our work is aligned with the Global Goals, the African Union’s Agenda 2063 and Uganda’s National Development Plan III.
 Gender equality and the empowerment of girls and women are at the centre of our work.

 We won’t stop until we are all equal.

 LEARN focuses on quality learning experiences for children, from early childhood to working age, while building their skills for life.